doc4d/4d-web-studio/docs/configuration.md

 Check this option to make it possible to access the studio.
 However, you still need to enable it at every project level.

 Additionally, you can configure the WebAdmin web server's HTTP/HTTPS port used when you [open the studio](#opening-4d-web-studio).
+If enabled, the HTTP port is used, otherwise the HTTPS port is used.

 :::note